bergamote/blender-alpha-updater/README.md

 The script will only download the latest build when it has a different name from the ones in the current folder, so you don't end up downloading and extracting a version you already have installed. **Note** that whilst the symbolic folder gets updated, the previous build doesn't get deleted automatically.
 This is just in case of a show-stopping regression, and it does mean you might want to go and delete a few of the older builds every now and then.

+## Why?

+Every few days or week, I would go to the blender.org experimental build page, download the latest alpha daily archive, extract it then rename the folder to "blender-latest", so that I didn't need to change my custom shortcut to the Blender binary file.

+After a few years of doing that, it hit me that this kind of repetitive tasks is exactly why we have computers in the first place.
+So I wrote this script which does all those steps automatically.
+The only difference is that instead of renaming the folder, it creates/overwrites a symbolic link to it.